MelbourneGenomics/pandas_diff/readme.rst

       * **show_empty_cols** – True if every column of the input DataFrames should be printed, even if they are identical between DataFrames.
 Otherwise, ignore such columns

+      * **same** – What value to show when two cells have the same value.
+Defaults to ”, an empty string.
+Can also be any arbitrary string, or, if it’s the string ‘value’, instead just show what that value is.

       * **show_empty_rows** – True if every row of the input DataFrames should be printed, even if they are identical